mozilla/ichnaea/docs/api/geolocate_api.rst

 This implements the same interface as the `Google Maps Geolocation API <https://developers.google.com/maps/documentation/business/geolocation/>`_ endpoint.
 Our service implements all of the standard API.
-At this stage it doesn't have any limits, so you won't get any `dailyLimitExceeded` or `userRateLimitExceeded` errors.

 A successful result will be: